Security Audit of WordPress Applications

 Add security headers to increase security against common vulnerabilities.

-If user is not used dashboard for some time, log out the user from that account.
+If the user is not used the dashboard for some time, log out the user from that account.

 (11) Disable Directory Indexing and Browsing

-(12) Hire external agency for deep security scan against OWASP Top 10 (optional)
+(12) Hire an external agency for deep security scan against OWASP Top 10 (optional)

 If your website is big and generates a lot of revenue, you can think of hiring an external agency to check the website for OWASP Top 10 issues.
 I am listing out the Top 10 security risks below: